Cozzi5114/FetchRewardsCodeTest/README.md

 # Some Extra Rambling<sub>(optional)</sub>
 So this was really cool.
 This is probably the best time I've had applying for a job, to be honest.
 I love that I get to use whatever stack I want and Im not under time constraints.
 I love that I was given an actual problem that requires critical thinking and decision making, as opposed to multiple-choice questions.
 I love that it was Fetch Rewards related and not a random thing.

-I was starting to get rusty on ASP stuff, and I've never tried to build out a web service from scratch before, so I did learn some things which will make this beneficial either way.
+I was starting to get rusty on ASP stuff, and I've never tried to build out a little web service from scratch before, so I did learn some things which will make this beneficial either way.
 So, like I said, overall i really loved this exercise.
 You guys are awesome for this, if I ever get into a position to handle a hiring process I'm doing it this way.

 About this solution, so, originally I had made another property in the TransactionRecord object, 'PointsRemaining', which would be tracked in the database and subtracted from.
 So, in order to not have to pull all transaction records *every time*, and not have to recalculate things *every time*, I could just say "get records with points remaining".
 Once the points were spent, the value would be set at 0 and the item would be left out the next time i called the db.